SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-Mahik99/PROJECT_PRESENTATION.md

 ## MVP 2 🤯:

 - For the bonus task, users need to be able to create a function that will be able to return true if a country is in Europe and false if it isn't.
-They should also account for typo's and countries which arent listed by returning a message which says `sorry that `${...}` is not in the list of known countries`.
+They should also account for typo's and countries which arent listed by returning a message which says `sorry `${...}` is not in the list of known countries`.

 - First users will need to create a variable which will store a list of the countries in Europe from the variable that was created for the first MVP.